 Over the span of her career, Tracey Wood—owner of Tracey Wood & Associates—has represented thousands of clients facing criminal charges.
 She and her team of associate attorneys have achieved "not guilty" verdicts in courts across the state of Wisconsin as well as reduced their clients' charges through plea bargains.
 Here are some of their most noteworthy successes:

 In Sauk County, Tracey Wood & Associates filed a petition to have a client removed from the sex offender registry when we represented him after conviction, even though he was supposed to be on for life.

-Attorney Adam Welch had a drunk driving case dismissed in Dane County after arguing that the police did not have probable cause to arrest the client.
+Our Attorney had a drunk driving case dismissed in Dane County after arguing that the police did not have probable cause to arrest the client.

 After negotiating with the prosecutor, who learned that there were many defenses to the case, the team at Tracey Wood & Associates was able to convince the prosecutor not to charge our client with embezzlement and fraud.

 The attorneys at Tracey Wood & Associates protected a client from being charged with sexual assault in two different counties by presenting proof that the alleged victim was motivated to lie in a custody battle.